How to engage the uninvolved parent

 - Is communication presented as a two-way, reciprocal, shared responsibility?

-- Are avenues clearly open for families to initiate contact if they have an idea, question, or concern (without being perceived as a problem parent)?
+- Can families start contact if they have an idea, question, or concern (without being perceived as a problem parent)?

 - Under what circumstances do individuals feel comfortable sharing their thoughts and ideas?